Greetings!

 The mission of the New Jersey Folk Festival is to preserve and protect the music, culture, and arts of New Jersey.
 Therefore, the main focus of this festival is the traditional music, crafts, and foods of the diverse ethnic and cultural communities within the state and its surrounding region.

-The NJFF is a free, non-profit family event held every year on the last Saturday in April from 10am – 4pm, rain or shine.
+The New Jersey Folk Festival is a free, family-friendly event held annually on the last Saturday in April from 10am – 4pm, rain or shine.
 It coincides with Rutgers Agricultural Field Day held on the adjacent Cook Campus as part of Rutgers Day.
-Traditionally held on the Great Lawn at the Wood Lawn mansion, home to the Eagleton Institute of Politics, in 2024 it moved to the lawn in the vicinity of Passion Puddle.
+Traditionally held on the Great Lawn at the Woodlawn mansion, home to the Eagleton Institute of Politics, in 2024 it moved to the grass fielf in the vicinity of Passion Puddle and Lipman Hall.

-Typically, the event features three to four stages of music, dance, and workshops, a juried craft market, a children’s activities area, a delicious array of food choices that offers everything from hamburgers, vegetarian fare, and funnel cake to a wide variety of ethnic foods, a folk marketplace, and a heritage area which offers a close-up look at each year’s cultural or geographical theme or other appropriate exhibits.
+Typically, the event features three to four stages of music, dance, and workshops, a juried craft market, a children’s activities area, a delicious array of food choices that offers everything from hamburgers, vegetarian fare, and funnel cakes to a wide variety of ethnic foods, a folk marketplace, and a heritage area which offers a close-up look at each year’s cultural or geographical theme or other appropriate exhibits.